Linearized Attention Cannot Enter the Kernel Regime at Any Practical Width: Experimental Setup and Implementation Details

 The analysis first assesses influence stability using \textbf{Rank Correlation (Spearman's $\rho$)}.
 A higher correlation indicates a more rigid influence structure, while a lower correlation suggests a more flexible, adaptive re-ranking of training point importance.

-The stability analysis reveals two distinct patterns of behavior: \begin{itemize} \item \textbf{Constant Stability for Curated and Transformed Interventions:} Stability for both architectures is remarkably constant throughout training across all class settings.
+The stability analysis reveals two distinct patterns of behavior: \begin{itemize} \item \textbf{Constant Stability for Curated and Transformed Interventions:} Stability for both architectures is remarkably constant throughout training across both classification settings (binary and 10-class).
 This indicates that the relative importance of training examples is a fixed structural property for these scenarios.
 In nearly all cases, the 2L-ReLU architecture exhibits a significantly higher Spearman's $\rho$, signifying a more rigid influence structure compared to the MLP-Attn model.

 \item \textbf{Dynamic Stability for Adversarial Interventions:} The `Adv' intervention induces dynamic stability profiles that evolve over training.
 For the more complex Fashion-MNIST and CIFAR-10 datasets, both architectures generally show a decline in stability.
 On the simpler MNIST dataset, the 2L-ReLU model shows a unique ability to recover and increase its influence stability over time, a phenomenon not observed in the attention-enhanced model. \end{itemize}